4 Tips for Better Pipetting

-Pipette is often used in the laboratory to remove small or trace amounts of liquid.
+A pipette is often used in the laboratory to remove small or trace amounts of liquid.
 The specifications are different.
-The pipettes of different specifications use different sizes of the tip, and the shapes produced by different manufacturers are slightly different. , But the working principle and operation method are basically the same.
+The pipettes of different specifications use different sizes of the tip, and the shapes produced by different manufacturers are slightly different.
+However the working principle and operation method are basically the same.
 The pipette is a precision instrument.
 Be careful when using and storing it to prevent damage and avoid affecting its range.

 The pipette is a device used in the laboratory for the removal of a small/trace amount of liquid.
 The pipette is a precision instrument, which should be taken care of during use and storage to avoid damage.
-According to the operating method, the pipette falls into types: the mechanical and the electronic.
-However, mechanical pipettes are more commonly used than electronic ones.
+According to the operating method, the pipette falls into types: mechanical and electronic.
+However, mechanical pipettes are more commonly used than electronic pipettes.

 Auxiliary Consumable of Pipette

-The pipette is usually used with pipette rack and pipette head.
+The pipette is usually used with a pipette rack and pipette head.

-Pipette head: different ranges of the nozzle head have different colors.
+Pipette head: Different ranges of the nozzle head have different colors.
 Some of the nozzle heads have a filter cartridge that aims to avoid the pipette contaminated by the sample.
-There are three categories of gun heads: Advanced Pipette tips(imported), Standard Pipette Tips(domestic) and advanced Filter Pipette Tips(come with filter cartridge).
+There are three categories of pipette heads: advanced pipette tips(imported), standard pipette tips(domestic), and advanced filter pipette tips(come with filter cartridge).
 All of them are made of PP.

 Purchase of Pipette